-We take our obligation to safeguard personal information very seriously and are alerting you about this issue so you can take steps to help protect your information.
-Steps you can take include the following:
+We deeply regret any inconvenience that this issue may cause you.
+We take the obligation to safeguard personal information very seriously and are alerting you about this issue so you can take steps to help protect yourself.

-- Order a Credit Report.
 You are entitled under U.S. law to one free credit report annually from each of the three nationwide consumer reporting agencies.
 To order your free credit report, visit www.annualcreditreport.com or call toll-free at 1-877-322-8228.
-We encourage you to remain vigilant by reviewing your account statements and monitoring your free credit reports.
-If you believe there is an unauthorized charge on your card, please contact your relevant bank or card issuer immediately. - Review the Attached Reference Guide.
-The attached Reference Guide provides recommendations by the U.S. Federal Trade Commission on the protection of personal information.
+We encourage you to remain vigilant for incidents of fraud and identity theft by reviewing your account statements and monitoring your free credit reports.

+We have arranged to offer you identity protection and credit monitoring services for three years at no cost to you.
+The attached Reference Guide provides information on registration and recommendations by the U.S. Federal Trade Commission on the protection of personal information.